 - I. Development affecting a non-designated heritage asset will be permitted where it is designed sympathetically having regard to the significance of the asset, its features, character and setting. - 2.
 Where possible, development will seek to enhance the character of the non-designated heritage asset.
-Proposals that directly or indirectly affect non-designated heritage assets will be subject to a balanced assessment taking into account the significance of the asset and the scale of harm or loss. - I. Prospective developers should undertake assessment of the land prior to submission of planning or related applications to determine the presence or potential presence of a site feature or structure that is or could be considered to be a non-designated heritage asset.
-Assessments will be guided by the criteria set out in Table 6.
+Proposals that directly or indirectly affect non-designated heritage assets for demolition or total loss of a non-designated heritage asset (i) will be subject to a balanced assessment taking into account the significance of the asset and the scale of harm or loss. - 1.
+Prospective developers should undertake assessment of the land prior to submission of planning or related applications to determine the presence or potential presence of a site The assessment of whether a site, feature or structure that is or could be considered to be a non-designated heritage asset (i), Assessments will be guided by the criteria set out in Table 6.